 In order to answer the research questions, this study applies a semi-structured interview focusing on students’ experiences when writing essay assignments.
 The data have been collected from seven Indonesian MA and MSc students enrolled at three Hungarian universities in Budapest.
 The audio-recorded interviews have been transcribed, translated into English, coded and categorized.
 Preliminary studies indicate that Indonesian graduate students consider online-based platforms as a fundamental strategy to improve their academic paper.

 Keyword: Academic writing, essay assignments, strategies in academic writing

+Link conference: http://deal.elte.hu/pages/conference.html